-Before you can actually focus your camera on the part of the image where you need it to be sharpest, it helps to know where to focus.
+Sharp focus is essential to good group photos, especially if you want to print your photos.
+Before you can actually focus your camera on the part of the image where you need it to be sharpest, it helps to know where to focus when photographing groups.

-Once you know where to focus can you decide what focus mode you’re going to use to achieve the type of focus you need.
+Once you know where to focus you can decide what focus mode to use for anything from single portraits to photos of large groups.

 Bad advice online